 1. Introduction.
-Beal's Conjecture as generalized Fermat's Last Theorem.
+Beal's Conjecture as generalized Fermat's Last Theorem (formulation of the problem).

-Beal's Conjecture [1] deals with arbitrary powers of whole numbers combined in one equation similarly to the well-known equation of Fermat's Last Theorem.
+Beal's Conjecture [1] deals with arbitrary powers of whole numbers except the second combined in one equation similarly to the well-known equation of Fermat's Last Theorem.
 The Beal proposition can be solved by the ancient Greek arithmetic geometry methods applied successfully as well to the Fermat problem [2].
 Among all well-known mathematics conjectures Beal's Conjecture is occupying a peculiar place being a generalization of Fermat's Last Theorem [1].
 However the generalization in [1] concerns only the formal record of this conjecture and does not summarize the methods of proving Fermat's Last Theorem.
 On the contrary, the Beal conjecture comes to the Fermat problem considered as an arithmetic geometry problem with elements of combinatorics and has easy simple solution obtained by additive number theory methods apparently available to ancient mathematicians and Fermat too [2].
-The given proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry.
+The suggested proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry in spite of that it can be acquired by means of elementary arithmetic operations [3].